International Journal of Statistics and Applied Mathematics

 How to cite this article:

-Dominic Mwirigi Ndeke, John Paul and Kennedy Nyongesa.
+Dominic Mwirigi Ndeke, John Paul, Kennedy Nyongesa.
 A Bayesian approach to compare the effect of three drugs used to treat children suffering from malaria.
-International Journal of Statistics and Applied Mathematics.
-2020; 5(2): 89-94.
+Int J Stat Appl Math 2020;5(2):89-94.